microsoft/onnxruntime-inference-examples/mobile/examples/Maui/MauiVisionSample/readme.md

 At a high level there are two steps for the preprocessing:

-- First is to convert the byte[] to an SKBitmap using SKBitmap.Decode, and apply any image level changes like resizing and cropping.
+- First is to convert the byte[] to an SKBitmap using SKBitmap.Decode, and apply any image level changes like resizing and cropping to the bitmap.
 - Second is to convert the bitmap into the Tensor.
-  - for these models that involves converting the byte data in the bitmap to a float value for the R, G and B values in each pixel, normalizing those values, and arranging in the NCHW format that ONNX uses.
+  - for these models that involves converting the byte data in the bitmap to a float value for each R, G and B value in each pixel, normalizing those values, and arranging in the NCHW format that ONNX uses.
-  - [MobilenetImageProcessor.cs](MauiVisionSample\Models\Mobilenet\MobilenetImageProcessor.cs) has comments explaining these steps in more detail.
+  - [MobilenetImageProcessor.cs](MauiVisionSample/Models/Mobilenet/MobilenetImageProcessor.cs) has comments explaining these steps and the NCHW format in more detail.

 Each model has an image processor to implement the model specific logic required for these steps.
-We leverage the SkiaSharpImageProcessor implementation of the IImageProcessor interface for common tasks.
+We leverage the `SkiaSharpImageProcessor` implementation of the `IImageProcessor` interface for common tasks.

 ### Model Execution

-Once we have converted our input image into a Tensor we can execute the model by calling InferenceSession::Run with the Tensor.
+Once we have converted our input image into a Tensor we can execute the model by calling`InferenceSession::Run` with the Tensor.
-This is done in IVisionSample::GetPredictions.
+This is done in the implementations of `IVisionSample::GetPredictions`.

 ### Post-processing

 The output for each model is always model specific.
-The output is first processed into a meaningful format in IVisionSample::GetPredictions.
+The output is first processed into a meaningful format in `IVisionSample::GetPredictions`.

-Mobilenet: The results involve 1000 scores in the same order as the 1000 labels.
-We use softmax to convert the scores to probabilities and return the matching name from the labels and probability for the top 3 matches.
+*Mobilenet*: The results involve 1000 scores in the same order as the 1000 labels.
+We use Softmax to convert the scores to probabilities and return the matching name from the labels and probability for the top 3 matches.

-Ultraface: The results have confidence scores and bounding boxes for each match.
+*Ultraface*: The results have confidence scores and bounding boxes for each match.
 We select the best match, if one is found with a confidence score > 50%, and return the bounding box and confidence score.
-Additionally, ApplyPredictionsToImage will draw the bounding box on the input image to display the areas selected to the user.
+Additionally, `ApplyPredictionsToImage` will draw the bounding box and score on the input image so we can display the result to the user.